jcgonzalezb/user_registration_web_app/README.md

  * Debugger PIN: 262-635-844
 ```

-7. To test the API, copy the IP address from your console, e.g. http://127.0.0.1:5000 and go to the Usage in this README file.
+7. To test the web application, copy the IP address from your console, e.g. http://127.0.0.1:5000 and go to the Usage in this README file.

 8. When you have done, terminate the app process with Ctrl+c and deactivate the venv.